Analog Trip: Premise

 The cast time travelled to the year 2002, when they were still trainees at SM Entertainment Starlight Academy.
 In order to return to 2019, they have to travel to several places in Yogyakarta, Indonesia and carry out tasks assigned to them.
 They also have to write diary entries, describing their daily experience during the travel and compose a theme song along the way.
-Their personal possessions were confiscated, and they were only supplied with meager allowance, digital camera, MP3 players, old-fashioned mobile phones, backpacks and a guitar.
+Their personal possessions were confiscated, and they were only supplied with a meager allowance, digital camera, MP3 players, old-fashioned mobile phones, backpacks and a guitar.

 All episodes were shot in Indonesia except for episode 12, which was shot in South Korea and Japan.

 Cast

 The cast are made up of the duo TVXQ and four members of the boyband Super Junior.
 All of them are signed artists under the company SM Entertainment.